-Let’s face it: while you should never, ever get behind the wheel while intoxicated, it happens.
-All it takes is getting behind the wheel with more than the average legal blood alcohol limit of .08% to get popped.
-If you do that and get caught, you’ll need to jump through some major insurance hoops to get things back on track.
+Though you should never get behind the wheel while intoxicated, it happens.
+Driving under the influence with more than the average legal blood alcohol limit of .08% is enough to be charged with a crime.
+If you receive a DUI citation, you’ll need to jump through some major insurance hoops to get things back on track.

 On the other end of the spectrum is South Dakota, the most lenient state for DUI drivers.
 There is no minimum jail sentence for either a first or second DUI in South Dakota.
 A third DUI is considered a felony, but there is no mandatory ignition lock device, no required administrative license suspension, no mandatory vehicle impound and no required administrative license suspension.

 Whatever state you reside, if you have a DUI on your record, you still have options for DUI insurance.
 The cost of car insurance after DUI varies from carrier to carrier, so it’s important to shop around.

 Every state enforces strict laws against driving under the influence of alcohol, but insurance companies evaluate your risk as a driver as they see fit.
 Your rates are based on a number of factors, and having a DUI on your record is just one component.

 Depending on the severity of your driving offense, your risk as a driver and your social and economic demographics, insurers may raise your rates, require you to purchase “high risk” dui insurance or cancel your coverage altogether.
 Keep in mind that these are subjective measures, and each insurer will interpret your driving record (and DUI) in slightly different ways.
 Some companies rank a DUI citation as less of a risk than an at-fault accident.